geeksville/steamback/README.md

 ## What games are supported?

 Not all games are supported.
 This plugin only supports games that use the steam 'cloud save' API.
-And the current version of this plugin (it should improve) is limited to games that use a particular variant of that API.
-We do this because we try (YMMV) to be very _safe_ wrt. your save games.

 The plugin will show what games you have installed that **are** supported.
-For the main developer of this plugin it seems that about 25% of his Steam library is supported currently.

-We are working on adding support for a broader set of 'cloud backup' games.
-(We use the Steam cloud backup data to tell us what files we should snapshot)
+Most (nearly all?) games marked as 'steam cloud' enabled are supported, but if you see one that isn't please file a github issue.

 ![Steamback settings](docs/../doc/supported.jpeg)